-- mud and waste on the public highway; - odour, dust and bio-aerosols;
+- mud and waste on the public highway;

+- odour, dust and bio-aerosols;

 - birds/flies/vermin/litter;

-- noise;
+- noise:

 - surface and ground water pollution;

 - spillages/seepages; and

 - soil.

-Minerals Strategy 2014, Bournemouth, Christchurch, Poole and Dorset Minerals Sites Plan 2019
+Bournemouth, Christchurch, Poole and Dorset Minerals Sites Plan (2019)

-58. Public rights of way statement
+57. Public rights of way statement

-Minerals and waste applications for development that could have adverse implications on a public right of way.
+Minerals and waste applications for development that could have any implications on a public right of way.